atg25/portfolio/docs/04-spacing-layout.md

 className = "gap-4 sm:gap-6 lg:gap-8"; // Progressive grid gap
 className = "space-y-4 sm:space-y-6 lg:space-y-8"; // Progressive vertical spacing
 ```

+### Usage Guidelines

+- Prioritize comfort and clarity over visual tricks.
+- Use spacing to make content easy to scan and interact with.
+- Let creative elements support the story, not distract from it.

 ### Testing Protocol